Learn more about the IAF and the benefits of membership. More »

 June 5-6, 2014

 With more than 1.3 billion people and an economy expected to eclipse that of the US in a few short years, China presents both challenges and opportunities including in our own community.
-In celebration of its 20th anniversary, the International Affairs Forum (IAF) presents China Today: Competitor or Partner?, a two-day opportunity to learn more about the rapidly expanding business, educational and cultural connections growing between China and northern Michigan and to discuss what this means for our future.
+In celebration of its 20th anniversary, the International Affairs Forum (IAF) presented China Today: Competitor or Partner?, a two-day opportunity to learn more about the rapidly expanding business, educational and cultural connections growing between China and northern Michigan and to discuss what this means for our future.

 Held at the City Opera House, the Hagerty Conference Center on NMC’s Great Lakes campus, and the Dennos Museum Center on NMC’s main campus.
-Key conference sessions and presenters include:
+Key conference sessions and presenters included:

 - Ted Plafker, Beijing Correspondent for The Economist and author of Doing Business in China

 - Keith Schneider, Circle of Blue

-Additionally, roundtables involving business leaders with firsthand experiences will address working in China and attracting Chinese investment.
-Experts including from MSU and UM will explore education and political topics.
-And for those of you looking to experience Chinese culture, the conference offers a “taste” of Chinese culinary arts as a special add-on event on Saturday, June 7!
+Additionally, roundtables involving business leaders with firsthand experiences addressed working in China and attracting Chinese investment.
+Experts including those from MSU and UM explored education and political topics.
+And the conference also offered a “taste” of Chinese culinary arts as a special add-on event on Saturday, June 7.

-Concluding Assessment Panels will bring together leading business, education and government leaders to discuss this region’s readiness for expanded ties with China, both in terms of general attitudes as well as practical infrastructure support.
-Get in on the conversation!
+Concluding Assessment Panels brought together leading business, education and government leaders to discuss this region’s readiness for expanded ties with China, both in terms of general attitudes as well as practical infrastructure support.